siteslave/mydatepicker-th/README.md

 ## Description
 Highly configurable Angular2 date picker.
 Online demo is [here](http://kekeh.github.io/mydatepicker)

+If you want to set own styles to the input box, the calendar and the clear buttons you can try [this](https://github.com/kekeh/ngx-mydatepicker) attribute directive datepicker.

 ## Installation

 To install this component to an external project, follow the procedure: